 You can even employ your Messenger bot to collect this information from purchasers after they complete your sales cycle, when focusing on psychographic segmentation in marketing.

 Improve ad targeting.

-The more focus you put on one specific group or psychographic profile, the higher return you achieve from your various marketing campaigns.
+The more focus you put on one specific group or psychographic profile, the higher return you achieve from your various marketing campaigns and marketing efforts.

 Create better products.

 Every successful business needs to be clear on which problems they’ll solve for each audience.
 Products and services based on psychographic segmentation variables can help businesses know who prefers what, and how they can tailor their product to certain groups.

 For example, a local bag designer collects information on how women perceive their bags from a Messenger bot survey.
 They learn that upper-class women in Los Angeles will sacrifice the amount of stuff they can store, in exchange for a slimmer design.

 Using this information, they can now create new bags that are in demand for consumers, and avoid wasting money and resources on things that won’t sell.

 Send better content.